-- Maximize fuel economy by removing all unneeded items, such as roof racks, and unneeded items in vehicle.
+- Maximize fuel economy by removing all unneeded items; such as roof racks and unnecessary items in your vehicle.

 - Supporting local businesses saves shipping emissions from freight industries.

 - Keep your vehicle in good condition.
-Making sure the proper air ratio is in the tires, the air filter has been changed, and the maintenance is current will improve your gas efficiency.
+Making sure you have the proper air ratio in your tires, the air filter has been changed, and the maintenance is current will improve your gas efficiency.

 Action 3: Earth Angel

-- Write your local congress to commission the EPA in continuing to improve standards for greenhouse gas emissions in the transportation sector.
+- Write to your local congressmen (and women) to commission the EPA in continuing to improve standards for greenhouse gas emissions in the transportation sector.

 - Lobby local governments to reduce their carbon footprint with mass transit and government vehicles.